jundalisay/spblist/content/en/superphysics/principles/chapter-04b.md

 {{< img src="/graphics/physics/math.jpg" alt="Mathematics" >}}

 - The single colon is like a flexible ratio.
-You can think of this as an unclear mirror
+You can think of this as a hazy mirror that lets the other side look a bit different
 - The double colon is like a rigid equals sign.
-This is a clearer mirror
+This is a clearer mirror but still not a perfect reflection.
-- The triple colon is a strict equality that involves the kinds of data.
+- The triple colon is a strict equality that involves the kinds of data*.
 This is a perfect mirror.

+> *In programming this is similar to =, ==, and ===

 {{< box >}}